Arrow Electronics, Inc.

 • F5 Certified BIG-IP Administrator

-The following free web-based training courses, although optional, will be very helpful for any student with limited BIG-IP administration and configuration experience.
+The following free Self-Directed Training (SDT) courses, although optional, are helpful for any student with limited BIG-IP administration and configuration experience:

 The following course-specific knowledge and experience is suggested before attending this course: